what is a pricing strategy

 Project-based pricing Chatty.so

-Chatty.so is an online editing marketplace.
-The service doesn’t offer its customers standard rates.
-Instead, its users build custom packages based on their budget and work scope.
-This works because customers don’t have to pay an hourly rate for any editor they work with.
-Instead, they can focus on the value of the outcome and pay accordingly.
+Chatty.so was an online editing marketplace.
+The service didn’t offer its customers standard rates.
+Instead, its users were able to build custom packages based on their budget and work scope.
+This worked because customers didn't have to pay an hourly rate for any editor they work with.
+Instead, they were able to focus on the value of the outcome and pay accordingly.

 Pricing strategy FAQ